Bias Response & Education Team

 This reporting form does NOT replace a 911 call or a request for emergency service.
 Do not use this site to report events that present an immediate threat of life or property.
 Reports that are submitted through this form may not receive an immediate response.
 If this is an emergency, please contact Lebanon Valley College Public Safety at 717-867-6111 or ext.
 6111 or dial 911.

-Felicia Brown-Haywood, associate vice president of diversity, equity, inclusion, and institutional success, BRET coordinator
+Dr. Felicia Brown-Haywood, vice president of diversity, equity, and inclusive excellence, BRET coordinator

 Andrea Haldeman, chaplain and coordinator of spiritual life

-Ann Hayes, senior director of human resources and Title IX coordinator
+Ann Hayes, associate vice president of human resources and Title IX coordinator

 Jill Russell, director of global education